We’ve curated a list of resources that we think could be helpful during this time

 How to use Zoom effectively for music-based activities: Youtube Tutorial

 MIF Resources for Artists and Freelancers – an evolving list of resources for the freelance creative community who might be looking for support and guidance as a result of the uncertainty caused by COVID-19.
-They’ve also created an open document for people to add to.

 Public Health England have offered advice for how to look after your wellbeing, via ‘Every Mind Matters’.